0xWOLAND/website/src/content/blog/escardo-part-1.md

 So then, the search process starts at the root and recursively tries to decide $p$ on the current space (starting with the entire Cantor space).
 If we need bit $i$, then split the current cylinder into two subcylinders.
 If a cylinder returns `Right False`, we abandon the subtree and if a cylinder returns `Right True`, we short-circuit and accept.

-The incredibile thing is that predicate $p$ in this case can be incredibly general.
-The simplest form to imagine are SAT-style boolean compbinations, but they can be **any continuous function decidable with finite information**.
+The incredible thing is that predicate $p$ in this case can be incredibly general.
+The simplest form to imagine are SAT-style boolean combinations, but they can be **any continuous function decidable with finite information**.
 For instance, all of the following are compatible with this framework and are decidable efficiently:

 ```haskell
 -- Arithmetic predicate